krigolson/uvicMuseBLED/docs/README.md

 # UVic MUSE

-An application for streaming from MUSE headsets to MATLAB and other platforms.
+An application for streaming from MUSE headsets to MATLAB, Python, and other platforms.

 ## Software Requirements